 A foundations course in art and design.
 The basic elements and principles of two-dimensional composition will be explored through the manipulation and organization of black, white, and gray media.
 Students will learn to think and communicate visually.
 Two 2 1/2 studios per week

 Introduces the technical and aesthetic craft for making a photograph through outdoor-indoor practices and hand processing and printing methods that lead to professional quality work.
-Prerequisite: 35mm SLR camera required
+Prerequisite: None.
+Adjustable digital or adjustable film camera required.

 Introduces students to the necessary elements of informative and persuasive public speaking.
 The course includes performance analysis of speakers and major historical speeches.
 Course skills learned are useful in all forms of oral presentation in professional and academic settings.
 Students are required to attend one outside speaking performance, to deliver several speeches in class, and to participate in group discussion.
 Please note that this course replaces SPE 120 - Fundamentals of Speech.
 Students will not receive credit for both SPE 120 and COM 150.

 This course offers a systematic study of the ways in which images convey meaning.
 Focus is on integrating visual theory with the practice of analyzing images or sequences of images from art, photography, video, film, advertising, and electronic media.
 Course topics include basic structure of the human eye and brain, physical nature of light, perception, basic semiotic theory, composition, color, and the application of these to visual media such as informational visual media, visual art, and advertising.
 Provides a conceptual visual foundation for students majoring in art, communication, electronic media, graphics, journalism, marketing, photography, theater, or any field dealing with visual communication.